xieyuheng/inner/persons/chuck-moore/1970-programming-a-problem-oriented-language.md

 > you are willing to re-compile the program, you can even modify it
 > without input.

-从这段来看，input 又像是 dependency injection。

 > But I'll be viewing programs from the input side.
 I'll be ranking
 > programs according to the complexity of their input and I plan to
 > demonstrate that a modest increase in the complexity of input can
 > provide a substantial decrease in the complexity of the program.
-> From this point of view, a program with no input is simple.

 ## 2.1 Choosing a language